drupol/master-thesis/src/thesis/2-reproducibility.typ

 development and sharing, allowing users and developers to improve the software and adapt it to their needs.

-Open-source software development, known for managing complex projects with high quality, significantly enhances reproducibility by fostering professionalism and transparency.
+Open-source software development, renowned for managing complex projects with high quality, enhances reproducibility by promoting professionalism and transparency.
 Making open-source software reproducible offers numerous
 advantages: it streamlines the onboarding of new contributors, improves testing and feature implementation, ensures transparent build processes, facilitates